BobaBoard/boba-docs/docusaurus/docs/users/self-hosting/server-setup.md

 cd programs /*Change directories: move to the new folder you just made.*/

 ```

+- We're going to do further work on the configuration directly from the server.
+- Clone the configuration from GitHub (several ways you could do this, the stream has us setting up GitHub command line access, adding a new SSH key from this machine, etc)
+- `cd` into the directory containing the configuration
+- If you want to work in VSCode, you can take advantage of the fact that you've set up `tailscale`.
+You'll need the VSCode Tailscale extension, where you'll set the ssh username and machine address to access the remote host.

 ### Clone your config files directly onto your NixOS server